cleverdumb/sandLang/doc.md

    - Where you can define properties of the atom
    - All properties have type of a float64 (or color if name is `color`)
    - Define **static** properties with `cdef [name] value`\
-    These are shared by all atom of the element
+    These are shared by all atom of the element\
+    These stay constant due to risk of race conditions
    - Define **non-static** property with `def [name] value`\
     Each atom gets an individual copy of the property\
     Keep these to a minimum to reduce memory usage